Code-Lab-1/programming-skills-portfolio-Hannahthegreat/Chapter 3- Data Structures/Exercises/README.md

 •	 Use sort() to change your list so it’s stored in alphabetical order.
 Print the list to show that its order has been changed.

 •	 Use sort() to change your list so it’s stored in reverse alphabetical order.
 Print the list to show that its order has changed.

+# This is the solution to Excercise 7

+#•	 Store the locations in a list.
+Make sure the list is not in alphabetical order.
+places = ["maldives", "aurora lights", "seoul", "tokyo","harajuku"]
+#•	 Print your list in its original order.
+Don’t worry about printing the list neatly,just print it as a raw Python list.
+print(places)

+#•	 Use sorted() to print your list in alphabetical order without modifying the actual list.
+#•	 Show that your list is still in its original order by printing it.
+a = sorted(places)
+print(a)
+print(places)

+#•	 Use sorted() to print your list in reverse alphabetical order without changing the order of the original list.
+#•	 Show that your list is still in its original order by printing it again.
+b = sorted(places, reverse=True)
+print(b)
+print(places)

+#•	 Use reverse() to change the order of your list.
+Print the list to show that its order has changed.
+places.reverse()
+print(places)

+#•	 Use reverse() to change the order of your list again.
+Print the list to show it’s back to its original order.
+places.reverse()
+print(places)

+#•	 Use sort() to change your list so it’s stored in alphabetical order.
+Print the list to show that its order has been changed.
+places.sort()
+print(places)

+#•	 Use sort() to change your list so it’s stored in reverse alphabetical order.
+Print the list to show that its order has changed.
+places.sort(reverse=True)
+print(places)

 &nbsp;
 &nbsp;